CodeURJC-DAW-2019-20/webapp14/README.md

 ### Users and permissions

 * **Web Managers (Salesman)**: Admin user.
 This user is able to edit the products the web is currently selling, see graphics, modify information ...
 * **Client Users**: Logged User.
 This user can access and buy (processing the products stacked on the cart) all the products available.
 Comment, rate and add to favorites that products.
-The client can also edit his personal information.
+The client can also edit his personal information and view his shopping list.
-* **Anonymous Users**: This user can access and see all features of the web, and put the products in the cart.
+* **Anonymous Users**: This user can access and see all features of the web, and put the products in the cart but he need to login for buy it.

 ### Images